tnichols217/notes/CSDS 302 - Discrete Math/Notes/2 - Logic Laws.md

 > If premises are true, then conclusion is guaranteed
 >
 > **Argument**
-> A set of initial statements, called premises
+> A set of initial statements, called premises, followed by a conclusion
 > An argument is valid if all true premises are true leading to a true conclusion